 - alfalfa sprouts

-The exceptions to the vegetable rule are listed below.
+The exceptions to the vegetable rule are listed later in the article.

-Similarly to vegetables, type A blood group individuals may be well-suited to fruits.
+Fruits may be well suited for people with type A blood.
 Some of the recommended fruits for people following the diet include more alkaline fruits, such as:

 - most berries, including blackberries, blueberries, boysenberries, and cranberries